NDKayH/UNIT-1/Project/main.md

 - Implement a more advanced encryption technique if the school requires an additional layer of security.
 - Introduce a user authentication mechanism for added security, ensuring that only authorized staff can access and modify the password database.
 - Explore integrating the system with a mobile app or web-based interface for easier access.

-#### **Conclusion**

-This proposed password management system will provide the boarding school with a secure, user-friendly solution to manage complex building passwords.
-By integrating encryption, secure storage, and controlled access, the system will prevent unauthorized access while simplifying the process for staff responsible for locking up buildings.
-This solution will effectively mitigate the risk of future breaches and ensure that all building passwords are handled with the highest level of security and efficiency.

 ### Success Criteria
 1. The calculator should accept user input to perform basic operations (addition, subtraction, multiplication, division).